terryrossi/recipe-prod-2/README.md

 - The Google Oauth sttings have been updated in the Dev console to accomodate Local and Production execution.
   **Google Oauth requires extra manipulation in admin.
 Must link social application with Google dev console Key and secret.
 Also need to match site_key in admin with settings.py**

+  **Heroku's filesystem is ephemeral, which means files uploaded during the runtime of the app aren't permanently saved on the server—they get wiped out whenever the dyno restarts (which can happen frequently).
+So we need to use a Cloud Storage Service to remedy.
+In our case here we will be using Amazon S3.**

+  - Create an Amazon S3 Bucket

 # Additional tasks for Deployment

 - Make sure to switch debug = True to False